Keerthi-1821/PowerBI_Sales_Dashboard_with_Multi_Page_Interactive_Reports_and_Insights/README.md

-# Sales Dashboard with Multi Page Interactive Reports
+# PowerBI : Sales Dashboard with Multi Page Interactive Reports

 ## Overview
 This project is about a power bi dashboard with multi page interactive reports that provides an in-depth analysis of overall sales revenue, orders, returns and customers.
 Each report gives a detailed analysis with multiple visualizations also created multiple DAX measures to provide much more insights into the data.